ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/linux.rst

     git clone --recursive https://github.com/ethereum/cpp-ethereum.git
     cd cpp-ethereum

 The ``--recursive`` option is important.
-It orders git to clone also submodules which are required to build the project.
+It orders git to clone additional submodules which are required to build the project.
 If you missed it you can correct your mistake with command ``git submodule update --init``.

 CMake
 =====

 We use CMake to control the build configuration of the project.
 Quite recent version of CMake is required (at the time of writing 3.4 is the minimum).
-We recomand to install the latest version downloading and unpacking the binary distribution of the latest version awailable on the CMake download page:
+We recommend installing CMake by downloading and unpacking the binary distribution of the latest version available on the download page:

 https://cmake.org/download/